Choosing an Assessment

 • WIDA offers the ACCESS for ELLs suite of assessments to WIDA Consortium members for annual testing.

-• Districts and schools may also use other WIDA assessments such as WIDA MODEL (an interim assessment to predict student performance on ACCESS for ELLs) throughout the year.
+• Districts and schools may use WIDA MODEL – a flexible, on-demand interim assessment that can be used to predict student performance on ACCESS for ELLs – throughout the year.

-• WIDA Screener Online is available as a benefit to WIDA Consortium members while WIDA Screener Paper is available at a discount for purchase.
+• WIDA Screener Online is available as a benefit to Consortium members while WIDA Screener Paper is available for purchase by Consortium members.

 For more information about the assessments offered within your state, territory or agency, visit your member/state page.